 Special Requirements for External Committee Members from outside the University of Pittsburgh

-A program’s request for any external member from outside the University of Pittsburgh must be accompanied by (1) a current C.V. that documents the potential external member’s educational and professional background of relevance to the student’s research, as well as previous experience mentoring doctoral or post-doctoral trainees and (2) a memo written by the Committee Chair that clearly outlines the benefit of the member’s participation to the student.
+A program’s request for any external member from outside the University of Pittsburgh must be accompanied by (1) a current C.V. that documents the potential external member’s educational and professional background of relevance to the student’s research, as well as documentation of teaching and/or mentoring doctoral or post-doctoral trainees and (2) a memo written by the Committee Chair that clearly outlines the benefit of the member’s participation to the student.

 Faculty from outside the University of Pittsburgh may serve as external committee members.
 Under certain circumstances, active researchers or professionals with appointments outside of academia may be approved as external committee members.
 In this case, the memo should also document how the Ph.D. program renders diverse careers valued, visible, and viable and supports a pathway for the student to pursue a career in sectors such as government, business/industry, and/or non-profit.

 C.V.s for external committee members who have been approved previously by the Assistant Dean for a particular program’s graduate students need only be resubmitted once every five years.
 In this case, however, the memorandum accompanying each request for an external member’s participation in a new committee must also note the date on which the C.V. was last submitted for this individual.
 If the date is not known, a new C.V. must be included.

 In all cases, requests for external members must be approved by the Assistant Dean in advance of the requested member’s participation on the doctoral committee and before the meeting or defense is scheduled.
 The Assistant Dean will review the materials and render a decision.